Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Applications

 \subsection{Fourth Dutch Growth Study}

-For a first illustration, we use a dataset consisting of cross-sectional measurements of the body mass index (BMI) and age of dutch adolescents between the ages 0 and 21 years.
-The data originates from the Fourth Dutch Growth Study \parencite{Fredriks2000-BodyIndexMeasurements,Fredriks2000-ContinuingPositiveSecular}.
+For a first illustration, we use a dataset consisting of cross-sectional measurements of the body mass index (BMI) and age of Dutch children and adolescents aged 0 to 21 years.
+The data come from the Fourth Dutch Growth Study \parencite{Fredriks2000-BodyIndexMeasurements,Fredriks2000-ContinuingPositiveSecular}.
 We use a subset of $7\,294$ observations provided in the R package \texttt{gamlss.data} \parencite{Stasinopoulos2021-GamlssdataDataGeneralised}.
 We set up location-scale penalized transformation models (PTM) $\text{bmi}_i = \mu(\text{age}_i) + \sigma(\text{age}_i) R_i$, where \(i = 1, \dots, 7\,294\) with a standard Gaussian reference distribution.
 The location and scale functions \(\mu(\text{age}_i)\) and \(\sigma(\text{age}_i)\) are modelled using Bayesian P-splines with \(20\) parameters each and include intercepts.
 For \(\sigma(\text{age}_i)\), we use a logarithmic link function to ensure positivity.
-We vary the knot boundaries $a$ and $b$ and the number of parameters in $\bsdelta$ to correspond to changes the width of the interval $[a,b]$; a wider interval warrants more parameters.
-We set up to two basic model variants: 1) $a = -b = 4$ and $J-1 = 20$, 2) $a = -4$, $b = 7$, $J-1 = 30$.
-We fit each of these variants with $\lambda \rightarrow \infty$ for direct linear extrapolation of the transformation function and with $\lambda = 0.1(b-a)$ for a smooth transition to unit slope, where a wider core interval is associated with a wider transition interval.
+We vary the knot boundaries $a$ and $b$ and the number of parameters in $\bsdelta$ to correspond to changes in the width of the interval $[a,b]$; a wider interval warrants more parameters.
+We consider two basic model variants: 1) $a = -b = 4$ and $J-1 = 20$, 2) $a = -4$, $b = 7$, $J-1 = 30$.
+Each of these variants is fitted with $\lambda \rightarrow \infty$ for direct linear extrapolation of the transformation function and with $\lambda = 0.1(b-a)$ for a smooth transition to unit slope, where a wider core interval is associated with a wider transition interval.
 This leads to a total of four PTM variants.
+All variants use $\tau^2_\delta \sim \operatorname{Weibull}(0.5, \psi)$ with $\psi=0.5$.